diablodale/dp.docs/docs/_max/attributes/mlcompute.md

 [@mlcompute](mlcompute.md), [@transcoder](transcoder.md), and [@opencl](opencl.md).
 For example...

-* Track animals using a model on the discrete Nvidia GPU `@mlcompute nvidia`
+* Track animals using a model on the discrete Nvidia GPU `@mlcompute directml nvidia`
 * Decode color frames on the Intel CPU harware decoder `@transcoder intelmedia`
 * Flip and undistort frames on integrated Intel GPU `@opencl intel`
 * and the remaining features run on your CPU

 Test to discover which settings meet your needs for hardware, latency, and throughput.
 You can have significant performance improvements! 🙂

-DirectML is built into Windows and requires no downloads.
-Other compute engines like CUDA and TensorRT are not tested or supported -- use at your own risk.

 > 📝 The second parameter of `@mlcompute` is the name of the device or
 > the numeric index (starting with 0) of the device. *Name* of the device is recommended.